3: The Self

 8. Reduced involvement in bullying behavior

-Although we naturally desire to have social status and high self-esteem, we cannot always promote ourselves without any regard to the accuracy of our self-characterizations.
-If we consistently distort our capabilities, and particularly if we do this over a long period of time, we will just end up fooling ourselves and perhaps engaging in behaviors that are not actually beneficial to us.
+Although we naturally desire social status and high self-esteem, we cannot always promote ourselves without regard for the accuracy of our self-characterizations.
+If we consistently distort our capabilities, particularly over a long period of time, we will just end up fooling ourselves and perhaps engaging in behaviors that are not actually beneficial to us.
 Most of us probably know someone who is convinced that he or she has a particular talent at a professional level, but we, and others, can see that this person is deluded (but perhaps we are too kind to say this).
 Some individuals who audition on television talent shows spring to mind.
-Such self-delusion can become problematic because although this high self-esteem might propel people to work harder, and although they may enjoy thinking positively about themselves, they may be setting themselves up for long-term disappointment and failure.
-Their pursuit of unrealistic goals may also take valuable time away from finding areas they have more chance to succeed in.
+Such self-delusion can become problematic because, although this high self-esteem might propel people to work harder and may make them enjoy thinking positively about themselves, they may be setting themselves up for long-term disappointment and failure.
+Their pursuit of unrealistic goals may also take valuable time away from identifying areas where they have a better chance of succeeding.

-One factor is who the source is of the feedback about us: when we are seeking out close relationships, we more often form them with others who verify our self-views.
+One factor is who provides the feedback about us: when we are seeking close relationships, we more often form them with others who verify our self-views.
 We also tend to feel more satisfied with interactions with self-verifying partners than those who are always positive toward us (Swann, De La Ronde, & Hixon, 1994; Swann & Pelham, 2002).
-Self-verification seems to be less important to us in more distant relationships, as in those cases we often tend to prefer self-enhancing feedback.
+Self-verification seems less important to us in more distant relationships, as in such cases we often prefer self-enhancing feedback.

-Another related factor is the part of our self-concept we are seeking feedback about, coupled with who is providing this evaluation.
-Let’s say you are in a romantic relationship and you ask your partner and your close friend about how physically attractive they think you are.
+Another related factor is the part of our self-concept we are seeking feedback on, along with who is providing the evaluation.
+Let’s say you are in a romantic relationship and ask your partner and your close friend how physically attractive you are.
 Who would you want to give you self-enhancing feedback?
 Who would you want more honesty from?
-The evidence suggests that most of us would prefer self-enhancing feedback from our partner, and accuracy from our friend (Swann, Bosson, & Pelham, 2002), as perceived physical attractiveness is more central to romance than friendship.
+The evidence suggests that most of us would prefer self-enhancing feedback from our partner and accuracy from our friend (Swann, Bosson, & Pelham, 2002), as perceived physical attractiveness is more central to romance than friendship.

 Under certain conditions, verification prevails over enhancement.
 However, we should not underestimate the power of self-enhancement to often cloud our ability to be more realistic about ourselves.
-For example, self-verification of negative aspects of our self-concept is more likely in situations where we are pretty sure of our faults (Swann & Pelham, 1988).
+For example, self-verification of negative aspects of our self-concept is more likely when we are fairly certain of our faults (Swann & Pelham, 1988).
 If there is room for doubt, then enhancement tends to rule.
-Also, if we are confident that the consequences of getting innaccurate, self-enhancing feedback about negative aspects ourselves are minimal, then we tend to welcome self-enhancement with open arms (Aronson, 1992).
+Also, if we are confident that the consequences of getting inaccurate, self-enhancing feedback about negative aspects of ourselves are minimal, then we tend to welcome self-enhancement with open arms (Aronson, 1992).

-Therefore, in those situations where the needs to enhance and to verify are in conflict, we must learn to reconcile our self-concept with our self-esteem.
+Therefore, in situations where the need to enhance and the need to verify are in conflict, we must learn to reconcile our self-concept with our self-esteem.
 We must be able to accept our negative aspects and to work to overcome them.
 The ability to balance the cognitive and the affective features of the self helps us create realistic views of ourselves and to translate these into more efficient and effective behaviors.

 Key Takeaways